OpenSPP/doc_test/docs/user_guide/access_management.md

 ### Groups

-When choosing the groups the user can have access under Access Rights, details of the rules and inheritances of that group aren't shown, so this is when the menu *Groups* comes along. *Groups* are created to define rules to models within an application.
+The Access Rights menu doesn't display details of the rules and inheritances of a group when the user is selecting the groups they can access.
+This is where the Groups menu comes into play.
+Users create groups to define rules to models within an app.
-Under *Users*, have a list of the current ones.
-The ones with administrative rights are shown in black.
+The current users are listed under Users.
+The ones with administrative rights appear in black.

 ![View of a group’s form emphasizing the tab users in OpenSPP](access_management/groups-users.png)

-*Inherited* means that users added to this application group are automatically added to the following ones.
+*Inherited* means that users added to this app group are automatically added to the following ones.
 In the example below, users who have access to the group *Administrator* of *Sales* also have access to *Website/Restricted Editor* and *Sales/User: All Documents*.

 ![View of a group’s form emphasizing the tab inherited in OpenSPP](access_management/groups-inherited.png)